 It's not a nice feeling.

-The Hosts seem to have a collective colour-blindness to what's happening to the people at their event.
-I've spoken to a lot of them and they just don't seem to mind that much.
+Hosts often have a collective colour-blindness to what's happening to the people at their event.
+I've spoken to a lot of them and they often don't seem to mind that much.

 But speak to those who attend events, and – to summarise: they often feel like rubbish!